tintinweb/vscode-inline-bookmarks/README.md

   * configure temporary overrides for trigger words to be exempt from decoration (matches begin of word)
 * Custom Styles
   * be aware that existing styles can be overridden
-  * `gutterIconPath` may refer to only the four images provided with the extension right now: `images/bookmark-{red,green,blue,purple}.svg`.
+  * `gutterIconColor` may be used to specify a custom icon color using any RGBA format. gutterIconColor will override gutterIconPath.
 See example below.
-  * `gutterIconColor` may be used to specify a custom icon color using any RGBA format. gutterIconColor will override gutterIconPath.
+  * (deprecated) `gutterIconPath` may refer to only the four images provided with the extension right now: `images/bookmark-{red,green,blue,purple}.svg`.
 See example below.
 * Custom word mappings
   * You can assign multiple regex trigger words to a decoration style.
 See example below.